harishkrishnav/PounceScoreBounceBot/README.md

 - Run `python quizbot.py`.
 That's it.

 ## Credits
 This is based on [this repo](https://github.com/zubairabid/QuizPounceBot) by Zubair.
-Many thanks to Athreya, Shyam, and others in the IIIT Hyderabad quiz club for figuring all this out.
+Many thanks to him, Athreya, Shyam, and others in the IIIT Hyderabad quiz club for figuring all this out.